Near-Optimal Clustering in Mixture of Markov Chains: FUNDAMENTAL LOWER BOUND

 \begin{remark}[Comparison to \citet{wang2023divergence}] One notable related result is \citet[Theorem 4.1]{wang2023divergence}, which establishes an asymptotic equipartition property~\citep[Theorem 11.8.1]{infotheory} of binary hypothesis testing between two Markov chains from $\{(X_{h,1},X_{h,2})\}_{h \in [H]}$, where $X_{h,1} \overset{i.i.d.}{\sim} \nu$ and $X_{h,2} \sim P(\cdot | X_{h,1})$.
 Our asymptotic lower bound is a generalization of theirs, as we consider the full Markov chain instead of a collection of single hops. \end{remark}

-\paragraph{Asymptotically Exact Recovery.} The necessary condition for asymptotically exact recovery, i.e., when $\varepsilon = \gO(1 / T)$ is $H \gD = \Omega(\log T)$.
-This mirrors the minimax lower bound for GMM clustering~\citep[Theorem 3.3]{lu2016gmm}, where strong consistency demands that $\Delta^2 / \sigma^2 = \Omega(\log n)$—with $\Delta$ denoting the minimum mean separation (referred to as the signal-to-noise ratio, or SNR), $\sigma$ the isotropic variance of the GMM, and $n$ the number of data points.
-Analogously, in our setting, the SNR is given by $\gD$, the minimum KL divergence between Markov chains, and $H$ plays a role similar to $1 / \sigma^2$: longer trajectories reduce variance, much like smaller $\sigma^2$ does in the GMM.
+\paragraph{Asymptotically Exact Recovery.} The necessary condition for asymptotically exact recovery ($\varepsilon = \gO(1 / T)$) is $H \gD = \Omega(\log T)$.
+This mirrors the minimax lower bound for GMM clustering~\citep[Theorem 3.3]{lu2016gmm}, where strong consistency demands that the squared signal-to-noise ratio (SNR) is at least logarithmic w.r.t. the number of data points $n$: $\Delta^2 / \sigma^2 = \Omega(\log n)$, with $\Delta$ denoting the minimum $\ell_2$-separation of the mean vectors and $\sigma^2$ the isotropic variance of the GMM.
+Analogously, in our setting, $\gD$ corresponds to $\Delta^2$, and $H$ plays a role similar to $1 / \sigma^2$: longer trajectories reduce variance, much like smaller $\sigma^2$ does in the GMM.

-\paragraph{Interpretation of $\gD$.} Note that in $\gD$, as $H \rightarrow \infty$ the first term vanishes, given that the initial distributions share the same support.
-Thus, the difficulty of clustering in MMC is determined by $\sum_{s \in \gS} \sP^{(k)}(s) \KL(p^{(k)}(\cdot | s), p^{(k')}(\cdot | s))$, which quantifies the distinguishing\footnote{The precise interpretation of KL is the ``measure of the inefficiency of assuming that the Markov chain is $k$-th, when it is actually $k'$-th.
-This is clear when one considers the proof of our lower bound, where we swap the trajectories from two distinct clusters.} power from different emission probabilities from each state, \textit{weighted} by its average visitation probability.
-In other words, even though state $s$ has been visited sufficiently often, if $s$ can't distinguish between the two chains (i.e., $p^{(k)}(\cdot | s) \approx p^{(k')}(\cdot | s)$), its contribution diminishes.
-Vice versa, even though state $s$ has sufficient distinguishing power, its contribution diminishes if it is not visited sufficiently often.